pcotret/c-notes/notes/embedded/simulide.md

 # Quick start guide for SimulIDE as an Arduino simulator

-> The idea behind this tutorial is to show how to install SimulIDE to run codes for an Arduino Uno board.Screenshots below were taken from a Windows machine.
+> The idea behind this tutorial is to show how to install SimulIDE to run codes for an Arduino Uno board.
+Screenshots below were taken from a Windows machine.
 It will be the same thing for Unix-based systems (tested on Ubuntu).
 Some comments for the Mac port at the end (but it works!)

 ## Downloading tools